AbhijayG1992/OOAD-LB-Unacademy-ALL/OOPS-Part1/Readme.md

 We are studying to crack interviews.
-Machine coding round for 120 min included in most companies Eg. Flipkart In future it will be across major companies.
+Machine coding round for 120 min included in most companies like startups

+Eg. Flipkart have Machine round

+In future it will be across major companies.

-SDE 1 expected to write code .
+[ SDE 1 expected to write code.]

+Not system design is expected.
 Task is given , engineer to implement task using best coding practices and design principles .
 Efficient code , bug free etc expected